kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 ### Non-Goals

-- **Per-VPA overrides for other recommender parameters** (histogram decay, confidence, and similar) are out of scope.
+- **Per-VPA overrides for other recommender parameters** are out of scope.
 - **Changing the recommendation model.** The histogram, decay, and confidence computations are untouched; only the percentiles at which the recommendations are read change.

 ## Proposal